Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Animal skulls (including primate skulls).md

 ### **Hazard**: Unsanitary skulls

-**Description**: Possible infection risk from bone if skin is cut by touching the bone.
+**Description**: Possible infection risk from handling skulls, especially if skin is cut due to sharp edges.

 **Affected People**: All

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: We have boiled the skulls we found in bleach for a few hours to sterilise them.
 Please note, however, this does not necessarily mean that the skulls are completely sterile now.
 One could give the skulls a gentle clean with disinfecting wipes if they're on hand.
+Encourage participants to wash or sanitise hands after handling skulls.

 Call first aider to properly dress and sterilise wounds.
 Warn parents of the possibility of infection if a child does cut him/herself on the skull.
 Advise parents to take child to a doctor if the cut looks infected.